 Mouse hippocampal neurons (DIV14) stained with Bacmam 2.0 mitochondria GFP (green), lentiviral cellfiller mCherry (red) and SiR-DNA (magenta).
 Look closely and you will see mitochondrial fission/fusion, Nuclear rotation and axonal trafficking.
 This is a z-stack in time, deconvolved with on-the-fly Microvolution software and subsequently max projected.
 The neurons were imaged for approximately 3 hours, acquiring close to 4000 frames.
+Colors were acquired simultaneously, using the Multisplit V2 from Cairn Research.
 Laserpower was measured to be 3 microwatt at sample plane for the 488 laser, 4 microwatt for the 561 and 3 microwatt for the 640.

 Sample Courtesy: Vera Wiersma (VU, CNCR, Amsterdam)

 HO1N1 cells stained with Bacmam 2.0 Mito-GFP (green), ER-tracker (blue) and SiR-DNA (red).
-One 3-color image was taken every 10 seconds for 1.5 hours, giving a total of 1000 images.
+Sequential colors were taken every 10 seconds for 1.5 hours, giving a total of 1000 images.
 Because the RCM is very sensitive laser power can be kept very low (few microwatts), enabling long-term imaging.
 The native lateral resolution of the RCM is 170 nm.
 After deconvolution by SVI Huygens the resolution is improved to 120 nm!

 Movie taken by Jeroen Kole (Confocal.nl), sample courtesy Dandan Ma (ACTA, Amsterdam), equipment provided by Marko Popovic (Nikon Center of Excellence, Amsterdam University Medical centers, VUmc, Amsterdam.)